MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-an-mbbcx-client-driver.md

 3. We recommend that MBBCx client drivers keep an internal mapping between the created NETADAPTER object and the returned *SessionId*.
 This helps track the data session-to-NETADAPTER object relationship, which is especially useful when multiple PDP contexts/EPS bearers have been activated.

-MBBCx invokes this callback function at least once, so there is always 1 NETADPATER object for the primary PDP context/default EPS bearer.
+MBBCx invokes this callback function at least once, so there is always one NETADPATER object for the primary PDP context/default EPS bearer.
 If multiple PDP contexts/EPS bearers are activated, MBBCx might invoke this callback function more times, once for every data session to be established.
-There must be a 1-to-1 relationship between the network interface represented by the NETADAPTER object and a data session.
+There must be a one-to-one relationship between the network interface represented by the NETADAPTER object and a data session, as shown in the following diagram.

 ![Multiple NetAdapters](images/multi-netadapter.png)